 Perfectly reasonable… except that for platforms to reduce their credit exposure they charge the end investor by paying them a discounted rate for their money on deposit.
 For example, let’s assume a platform can earn 1.5%pa by placing all its clients’ funds on an overnight cash rate.
 You might assume that, as this is for its own benefit to ensure it has no credit exposure, it would at least pass this through to the end client, but no. The platform takes a margin – between 50-100bps – meaning that in the current low interest rate environment, investors are receiving close to zero for cash balances.
 This cash skimming adds up to many hundreds of millions of dollars siphoned away from investors’ accounts every year.

 Broking the bank – hidden fee #3

 Next, we look at brokerage fees.

-Most platforms generally negotiate a bulkrate of brokerage for consolidating all their individual trades and sending them to a big investment bank for execution.
-However they then charge a retail rate back to the investor for each individual trade or allocation – as if each trade had been sent individually to the market.
+Most platforms generally negotiate a bulk rate of brokerage for consolidating all their individual trades and sending them to a big investment bank for execution.
+However, they then charge a retail rate back to the investor for each individual trade or allocation – as if each trade had been sent individually to the market.

-This could be seen as, if not fair, then at least reasonable – most businesses add a margin for services.
+Maybe all fair and reasonable – most businesses add a margin for services.
 Except that in many cases there has been no actual trade, due to the ‘netting’ of transactions.
 Netting takes place because, on any given day among the hundreds of thousands of investors in a platform, there will inevitably be some who need to sell X stock and some who need to buy that same stock.
 Those transactions are ‘netted’ and all that takes place is a book entry.
 Shares are never sent to market and no transaction fees are paid by the platform.
 But does the end investor still pay expensive retail fees?
 Yes, in almost all cases, they do.